Arizona Game & Fish Joins Arizona Public Service for Earth Month Cleanup

 On February 27, 2026, Kris Mayes, Attorney General for the State of Arizona, was presented with the Environmental Excellence Award for her "distinguished service, steadfast leadership, and extraordinary commitment to upholding the highest principles of justice, involving pipeline safety, renewable energy, protection of our environment and ecosystems through environmental sustainability, and most prevalent today in securing our water resources for future generations"

-The price of oil has increased, and consumer costs have more than doubled for each liter, now averaging $1.50 or $5.68 per gallon.
+The price of oil has increased, and consumer costs have more than doubled for each liter, now averaging 99.30 PHP per liter, which converts to $1.66 per liter and equals about $6.28 per gallon.
+USD and veries by location, as of April 10th.
 Fuel stations are hoarding and overcharging in a competitive market.

 Many transportation industries are on strike.
 President Marcos has implemented a national energy emergency.
 Russia has dispatched the Sara Sky to the Pentron Corp refinery with 700,000 barrels of crude, which should arrive by March 26th.
 This would add 13.3 to 14 million gallons of gasoline.
 They consume approximately 124,000 barrels of gasoline per day.